A glimpse into the future

 From the foregoing, it doesn’t take a seer to acknowledge that Tony Onyeamachi Elumelu is indeed the father of Africa’s sustainable economic revolution in the nearest future.

-As the name connotes in Igbo, Onyeamachi (who knows tomorrow) is not only just a name, Tony indeed visualizes the future.
+As the name connotes in Igbo, Onyeamachi (who knows tomorrow) is not only just a name, happy birthday to a man who indeed visualizes the future.